MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

     2. If there's an Advanced script configured in any of the '_Cannot Read_' user criteria in the article level, the article is stamped with deny access in the indexed data.

-4. Check if there's an empty criteria (user criteria with empty fields) present at the knowledge base level ('_Cannot Read_', "_Cannot Contribute_') or at the article level ('_Cannot Read_').
+4. Check if there's an empty criteria present at the knowledge base level ('_Cannot Read_', "_Cannot Contribute_') or at the article level ('_Cannot Read_').
+Empty criteria is a user criterion with empty fields.
 If there's an empty criterion present, the article is stamped with deny access in the indexed data.

-5. If you are still not able to identify the root cause, reach out to [the Microsoft Graph connector support team](mailto:MicrosoftGraphConnectorsFeedback@service.microsoft.com) with the following details.
+5. If you're still not able to identify the root cause, reach out to [the Microsoft Graph connector support team](mailto:MicrosoftGraphConnectorsFeedback@service.microsoft.com) with the following details.
     1. Tenant ID
     2. Connection ID
     3. Article Sys ID